🔍 공개 퀴즈 검색

 3. Worse than light colors

-4. Better than light colors ✓
+4. Same as light colors

 Why do hot air balloons rise?